ltex-plus/ltex-plus/pages/settings.md

 ## `ltex.languageToolHttpServerUri`

-If set to a non-empty string, LTeX will not use the bundled, built-in version of LanguageTool.
-Instead, LTeX will connect to an external [LanguageTool HTTP server](http://wiki.languagetool.org/http-server).
+If set to a non-empty string, LTeX+ will not use the bundled, built-in version of LanguageTool.
+Instead, LTeX+ will connect to an external [LanguageTool HTTP server](http://wiki.languagetool.org/http-server).
 Set this setting to the root URI of the server, and do not append `v2/check` or similar.

-Note that in this mode, the settings [`ltex.additionalRules.languageModel`](settings.html#ltexadditionalruleslanguagemodel), [`ltex.additionalRules.neuralNetworkModel`](settings.html#ltexadditionalrulesneuralnetworkmodel), and [`ltex.additionalRules.word2VecModel`](settings.html#ltexadditionalrulesword2vecmodel) will not take any effect.
+Note that in this mode, the settings [`ltex-plus.additionalRules.languageModel`](settings.html#ltexadditionalruleslanguagemodel), [`ltex-plus.additionalRules.neuralNetworkModel`](settings.html#ltexadditionalrulesneuralnetworkmodel), and [`ltex-plus.additionalRules.word2VecModel`](settings.html#ltexadditionalrulesword2vecmodel) will not take any effect.

 *Type:* `string`